6 Weeks in Kotor. Unexpected Realities of Living in Montenegro

 A few weeks before our arrival, they canceled.
 No!
 Why?!

 Oh.
-It’s because they relisted it for almost triple the price, and it was gone within a matter of days.
+It’s because they relisted it during peak season for almost triple the price, and it was gone within a matter of days.

 I understand we were visiting during peak season, but the size of the space we were about to be living in for almost 2 months, and the lack of simple amenities we were used to, I was a little worried.
 We decided we’d just cook more at home instead of eating out to balance that budget.
 You know, since everything on the internet told me that groceries were like “Omggg so cheap.”